 - 6.1 The continued regulation of the placement of signage advertising within Council's road reserves will assist in reducing visual clutter while allowing business operators to display essential information for potential customers. - 6.2 Council seeks to assist in the creation of a vibrant business community by implementation of a fair and equitable advertising signs policy. - 6.3 Council will charge any applicable fee for installation and management of signs as noted in Council's adopted Fees & Charges. - 6.4 Installation and maintenance costs are to be met by the applicant.
 Council will meet the costs for Emergency Service and Not for Profit Organisations. - 6.5 Enforcement of illegal signage within the road reserve will be carried out in accordance with Council's Compliance Policy.

-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.au
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au